-The University International Relations Office organizes a program of cultural outings dedicated to international students newly arrived.
+The University International Relations Office organizes a program of cultural outings dedicated to newly arrived international students.

 This program aims at helping you to learn about the heritage, history, architecture... in short how rich the Touraine and the Loire Valley are !